Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • Message Rates: A Timeseries widget that shows a graph of the one minute averages of incoming and outgoing messages as follows:

 • Incoming Message Rate: The rate at which messages are coming into the event broker services.
-Measured in in messages per second.
+Measured in messages per second.

 • Outgoing Message Rate: The rate at which messages are going out of the event broker services in messages.
 Measured in messages per second.